Alfred Brush Ford

 She first saw ‘Hare Krishnas’ in Munich in 1988 and was given a picture of Radha and Krishna in Los Angeles in 1989.
 Many years later she was introduced to the philosophy of Krishna consciousness.

 Ana Lucia worked for many years as a top model, actress and documentary filmmaker, while learning four languages and achieving great material success.
 Based in Paris, she married and gave birth to a baby boy.
 She finally joined the movement in Manhattan after receiving Srila Prabhupada’s Bhagavad Gita in 2002; and thus became Aradhana devi dasi.

 Today, Aradhana dd runs a film production company with her devotee husband.
-She is grateful for this opportunity to serve the Vaishnavas, helping to bring devotees together to create a health system for assisting all Vaishnavas on their way back home, back to Godhead.
+She is grateful for this opportunity to serve, helping to bring Vaishnavas together to create a health system for assisting all Spiritual Seekers on their way back home, back to Godhead.

 At the age of 20, in 1970, Uttamasloka borrowed a copy of Srila Prabhupada’s Bhagavad-gita from a friend, and after reading it he became a devotee of Krsna.
 Soon after he joined the ISKCON temple in Toronto, Canada, and helped them establish the first temple in his home city of Hamilton.

 Between the years 1973 – 1977 he became temple president of Montreal ISKCON, then Toronto ISKCON and finally, Chicago ISKCON.
 Each temple had many problems with debt and devotee moral and he successfully restored each temple to full working status.
 Chicago was world famous for book distribution, kirtans and prasadam.